 God is on the throne in such churches, God is moving in these churches, and why?

-Because the pastors ;followed scripture in ministering to their young people.
+Because the pastors obeyed the Bible; they followed scripture in ministering to their young people.

+5) Examples from Scripture

+Jesus had some difficulties with the older church leaders, but had a perfect solution.

 This brings us to example 2 from the Bible.
 We find it in Matthew chapter 9.

-Let us read verses 14–17. read)
+Let us read verses 14–17.
+(Orally read it as a group together – make sure everyone participates – then repeat.)

 Then John's disciples came and asked him, "How is it that we and the Pharisees fast, but your disciples do not fast?"
 Jesus answered, "How can the guests of the bridegroom mourn while he is with them?
 The time will come when the bridegroom will be taken from them; then they will fast.
 "No one sews a patch of unshrunk cloth on an old garment, for the patch will pull away from the garment, making the tear worse.
 Neither do men pour new wine into old wineskins.
 If they do, the skins will burst, the wine will run out and the wineskins will be ruined.
 No, they pour new wine into new wineskins, and both are preserved."